noahwoo/noahwoo.github.io/llm-notes.md

       - **Scaling Language Models: Methods, Analysis & Insights from Training Gopher, 2022, (Google/DeepMind)**
    - T5 series: (training all kinds of task in unified text-to-text way)
       - **Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer, 2020, Google (T5)**
+- More opensource model:
+   - **BLOOM: A 176B-Parameter Open-Access Multilingual Language Model, 2022, MetaAI**
+      - In one word: towards democratizing LLM with BLOOM, a 176B-parameter open access decoder only language model
+      - BLOOM traininng details
+         - Datasets
+         - Model architecture
+         - Tokenization
+         - Engineering
+         - Training
+      - Evaluation
+         - SuperGLUE
+         - Machine Translation
+         - Summarization
+         - Code generation
+         - Text embedding representation
+         - Multilingual probing
+   - **LLaMA: Open and Efficient Foundation Language Models, 2022, MetaAI**
+      - In one word: possible to train LLM with publicly avaliable dataset exclusively, with inference budget in consideration
+      - Approach:
+         - 7 pretraining datasets: publicly available
+            - English CommonCrawl(67%): pre-process with CCNet pipeline
+               - dedup at sentence level
+               - remove non-English pages
+               - filter low-quality content with n-gram
+               - discard pages not classified as Wiki references?!
+            - C4(15%): diverse pre-process CommonCrawl improve performance, pre-process the same as CCNet, except
+               - filter low-quality content by heuristics
+            - Github(4.5%): public Github data from Google BigQuery
+               - filter low quality files by line length or proportion of alphanumeric chars
+               - remove boilerplate
+               - dedup at file level, exact match
+            - Wikipedia(4.5%): June-August 2022 dump
+               - remove hyperlinks, comments, and other formatting boilerplates
+            - Gutenberg and Books(4.5%):
+               - dedup as book level, remove books with 90% content overlap
+            - ArXiv(2.5%)
+               - start from first section, no bibliography
+               - remove comments and inline definition and macros
+            - Stack Exchange(2%)
+               - 28 largest websites kept
+               - remove HTML tags
+               - sort answers by score
+         - Tokenizer: BPE encoding from SentencePiece, 1.4T tokens overall, 2 epoches for Wikipedia and Book tokens
+         - Architecture:
+            - Encoder only
+            - Pre-normalization: normalize the input of each sublayer of transformer
+            - SwiGLU activation: 4*2/3*d hidden dim. in FFN(PaLM)
+            - Rotary positional embedding(GPTNeo)
+         - Optimizer:
+            - AdamW with $\beta_1$=0.9, $\beta_2$=0.95
+            - consine learning rate schedule
+            - weight decay 0.1
+            - gradient clip 1.0
+            - 2000 warmup steps, LR varies with batch size
+         - Efficient implementation
+            - not storing attention weights
+            - not computing masked key/query scores
+            - same expensive activations such as output of linear layers, by manually implement the backward function
+            - 380 tokens/sec/GPU on 2048 A100 with 80GB RAM, 1.4T token requires 21 days
+         - Evaluation tasks:
+            - Common sense reasoning: BoolQ/PIQA/SIQA/HellaSwag/WinnoGrande/ARC easy and challenge/OpenBookQA
+            - Closed-book QA: Natural Question/TriviaQA
+            - Math. reasoning: MATH/GSM8K
+            - Code generation: HumanEval/MBPP
+            - MMLU: perform low, limited amount of books used for pre-training
+         - Bias, Toxicity and Misinformation
+            - RealToxicityPrompts: toxicity increase with increase of model size
+            - CrowS-Pairs: bias evaluation
+            - WinoGender: gender bias
+            - TruthfulQA: truthful and informative
+   - **GLM: General Language Model Pretraining with Autoregressive Blank Infilling, 2022, Tsinghua**
+      - In one word: a general language model based on autoregressive blank infilling objective for the NLU, generation and conditional generation tasks in one model
+      - Methods:
+         - span infilling as in T5
+         - random span order in autoregression
+         - 2D position defined for span tokens to generate span with no predefined span length
+         - Multi-task pretraining: longer span infilling
+            - Document Level: 50% ~ 100% length of original text as span
+            - Sentence Level: whole sentence as span, sample 15% tokens
+         - Finetune with classification tasks
+            - Sentiment classification: `{SENTENCE}.
+It is really [MASK].`

+- Distributed training and inference
+   - Data parallel
+      - DDP PyTorch: allreduce
+      - Deepspeed(ZeRO):
+         - shards optimizer states, gradients, parameters to data parallel workers
+         - each worker updates the local parameters by forward/backward
+         - global parameter and gradient synced by scatter and scatter_reduce in each layer, RAM released for next layer
+      - FSDP: PyTorch offical version of ZeRO, replacement for DDP
+   - Model parallel
+      - Tensor Parallel: horizontal partition
+         - Mesh-Tensorflow: TensorFlow
+         - Megatron-LM: PyTorch
+      - Pipeline Parallel: vertical partition
+         - PipeStream: improve pipeline efficiency by storing multiple copies of weights
+         - TeraPipe: designed for Transformer, pipeline occurs across tokens instead of mini-batch
+   - All in one
+      - ColossalAI
+      - Megatron-Deepspeed

 - Instruct Finetuning
    - **SELF-INSTRUCT: Aligning Language Model with Self Generated Instructions, 2022**